 In case you don’t need to back up a vast amount of data regularly, you may use free native tools.
 They all have their limitations since they are not designed initially as backup tools.

-The biggest concern of using native Outlook email backup is the possibility of a hacker’s attack or a virus infecting your account.
-Consider this: if your cloud or computer is infected with ransomware, all emails can be infected as well.
 If so, you can end up paying a ransom to regain access to your emails.
 Or worse – they can be permanently deleted.
 Given the fact that people and organizations fall victim to ransomware every 14 seconds in 2019, your chances are higher than you think.

 But provided that you are cautious, you can be pretty successful in using the following tools as your backup.
 Here is how to backup Office 365 email using in-build features.